Structure and statistical organization of the stationary state of the Oslo model: Classification of recurrent configurations

-Natural configurations are a small subset of $2^{L-1}$ stable configurations and are central to our analysis of the stationary state.
+\end{definition} Natural configurations are a small subset of $2^{L-1}$ stable configurations and are central to our analysis of the stationary state.
+In the large $L$ limit, the scaling of its cardinal is exponentially smaller than the cardinal of~$\stable$, which is $3^L$, or that of~$\recur$, which is $F_{2L}$ (see Theorem~\ref{chuachris}).

-To investigate their properties, we focus on the graphical representation inherited from the $g$-representation.
-Up to now, we mainly dealt with the evolution in $z$-representation.
-For convenience, we keep the description of the waiting units intact in the sens that the number of waiting particles will coincide, along a path, with the number of waiting stones.
-Remark also that the results of section \ref{subsect:preliminaries rec conf} implies that stones are well defined positive quantities, in the sens that for any $r\in\recur$ we have $g_r(x)\geq 0$ for all $1 \leq x \leq L$.

-In the $g$-representation, elementary instructions of Table \ref{tab:cases} are represented by simple modifications.
-The stabilizing instruction \instr{p} deactivates a waiting stone on site. \instr{s} instructions translate into the deactivation of a waiting stone directly in contact with a stone (waiting or stable!) at its nearest right site.
-Toppling instructions \instr{q} and \instr{t} at a site $x$ move a waiting stone to the lowest empty position of the next right site $x+1$.
-Moreover, the upmost stable stone on the nearest left site $x-1$ is activated, if it exists.
-Instruction \instr{t} has also the specificity that it can only make a move to the right and downward.
-An example for each situation is given in Figure \ref{fig:stones}.

-The height levels of the $g$-representation where there are stones are called \emph{rampart}.
-They organize into \emph{merlons} and \emph{crenels} alternatively.
-Merlons and crenels are made of consecutive stones and empty positions respectively.

-Remark that topplings always occur at the rightmost position of a merlon.
-If the stone stays in the same rampart and go from $x$ to $x+1$: it either creates a new merlon at $x+1$ ($x+2$ is empty), or displaces the position of an elementary merlon (no stones at $x-1$ and $x+2$), or merges to the merlon standing on the right (stone at $x+2$).
-If it goes down the rampart, the stone extends to the right the leftmost merlon of the rampart below, on which it was standing.

 \begin{prop} Consider a recurrent configuration~$r\in\recur$.
-Then there exists an evolution operator~$\evol$ and a unique natural configuration $\nat r\in\recurnat$ such that there is a path produced by $\evol$ from the configuration~$a_1M_L$ to~$r$ that contains the lifted configuration~$\liftnat r$. \end{prop}
+Then there exists at least one evolution operator~$\evol$ and a unique natural configuration $\nat r\in\recurnat$ such that all paths, produced by $E$, from the configuration~$a_1\zcfg{2_L}$ to~$r$, contain the lifted configuration~$\liftnat r$, Moreover, for each of these paths, the path part from $\liftnat r$ to $r$ is made of the same sequence of configurations and is, in that sense, unique. \end{prop}

 \begin{proof} We proceed as in Proposition~\ref{prop:lift} and build a path backwards from a lifted configuration.

-From Figure~\ref{fig:stones}, we remark that only instruction \instr{q} can create new crenels.
-Note also that crenels created by \instr{q} can start at $x=1$, but only on the highest row.
-Consider the \SRI{} $D$ (see Figure~\ref{fig:toppling}) of a path from $a_1M_L$ to a lifted configuration $\lift r$ and simultaneously its $g$-representation, that we call~$c$.
-We will build a path backwards from $\lift r$ by removing instructions from~$D$ and simultaneously modifying~$c$ accordingly.
+This path will define a legal order of activation, and so an operator $\evol$ satisfying the statement of the proposition.